 Welcome and thank you for your interest in Cultural Studies at the University of Washington Bothell.
 The Student Ambassadors are current graduate students in the Cultural Studies program who have volunteered to connect with prospective and newly admitted students and answer any questions you may have about the student experience.
-You are also welcome to connect with our Graduate Staff Assistant, a member of the 2012 Cultural Studies cohort and staff member in the IAS Graduate Office.
 Read more about our Student Ambassadors below and feel free to reach out directly to them by emailing email@example.com.

 Meet the Cultural Studies Student Ambassadors